Common Questions about Volunteering

 How does the role of the CASA EDM differ from the role of the CASA Volunteer?

-CASA volunteers are required to meet with their child in their home at least once per month; CASA EDMs are only required to see the child in their school setting when necessary.
+CASA volunteers are required to meet with their child in their home at least once per month; CASA EDMs are only required to see the child in their home or school setting once every three months and attend all school related meetings and conferences and respond to any urgent school issues.

 CASA volunteers address a child’s permanency, safety, well-being, health and education; CASA EDMs address a child’s educational needs only.